 Released in 1983, the SG-1000 represents Sega’s first home video game system.

 Sega moved into the home console market in response to a slowdown in business in the arcade business.
-Sega were leaders during the 1980s in arcades, so quickly had to diversify to limit any potential impact by the slowdown in the market.
+Sega was a leader during the 1980s in arcades, so quickly had to diversify to limit any potential impact of the slowdown in the market.